-What is Debt Consolidation, and Why is it Helpful?
+What Is Debt Consolidation, and Why Is It Helpful?

-What is Debt Consolidation?
+What Is Debt Consolidation?

-Consolidating your debt may be a good idea if:
+Debt consolidation may be a good idea if:

 Benefits of Debt Consolidation